reyan-singh/AQI/README.md

 | 201 to 300 | Very Unhealthy                        | Purple |
 | 301 to 500 | Hazardous                             | Maroon |
 | 501 to 1000| Very Hazardous                        | Brown  |

-## Contributing

-We welcome contributions!
-Please see the [contributing guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.